SeQuenC-Consortium/workflow-examples/on-demand-push-tosca-python-server/README.md

 ```
 respectively.

+**build-args are not mandatory and may be configured later in the UI.
+If using, exchange ${PUBLIC_HOSTNAME} by your public hostname determined as part of the following OpenTOSCA docker setup**

-Set up the remainder of the repro as instructed in the README provided with it.
+Set up the remainder of the repostory as instructed in the README provided with it.

 ## Set-Up
 **NOTE: When using services, address them using your local IP determined when setting up opentosca-docker instead of localhost, to avoid issues with connections between components**